hunteke/temoa/docs/source/Documentation.rst

 ----------

 In short, because we believe that ESOM-based analyses should be repeatable by independent third parties.
-The only realistic method to make this happen is to have a freely available model, and to create an ecosystem of freely shared data and model inputs.
+The only way to make this happen is to have a freely available model, and to create an ecosystem of freely shared data and model inputs.